balder-dev/balder/doc/source/basics/features.rst

-As you can see, we have defined the inner VDevice ``OtherVDevice`` here.
+As you can see, we have defined the inner vDevice ``OtherVDevice`` here.
 We want to use the feature ``RecvMessengerFeature`` with this vDevice.
 For this we instantiate it as class property of the ``OtherVDevice``.
 This allows us, to define the requirement the mapped device should implement already in this feature.

 .. note::
-    The elements given in the inner VDevice class definition is a **MUST HAVE**, which means that the statement has to be available in the mapped device later, otherwise it would throw an error.
+    The elements given in the inner vDevice class definition is a **MUST HAVE**, which means that the statement has to be available in the mapped device later, otherwise it would throw an error.

-Till now the Scenario-Feature doesn't use some **Method-Based-Bindings**.
+Till now the scenario-feature doesn't use some **Method-Based-Bindings**.
 This will change in a few moments, when we implement the setup-level representation of this feature.

 Before we take action for the setup implementation, we want to create a :ref:`Scenario <Scenarios>` using this newly